How is Spinal Care different from every other chiropractic office I have been to?

 Can I keep working out, training, playing?

-- Again, this answer is patient and injury specific, but under most circumstances: YES!
+- Again, this answer is patient and injury specific, but under most circumstances: Move!
 Unless we find something unstable, you can usually maintain your activity levels.
-Often we want you to keep up with your routine and pay close attention to how you feel.
+We want you to keep up with your routine and pay close attention to how you feel.
 Often patients are shocked about how good they feel with previously painful motions.
-The more you test an area, are aware of how you feel and what limits you, the better idea we have of how to direct your treatment.
+The more you move and test an area, the more information you will be able to collect and relay back to your doctor.

 Do you only work on the spine or can you help with other areas too?

 - About 40% of our patients come in with back or neck issues.
 That remaining 60% of injuries involve shoulders, elbow, hands, feet, ankle and knees.
 The general rule of thumb is that if it hurts when you move it, we can likely fix it.
-We have treated everything from rotator cuff injuries and frozen shoulder, to tennis elbow and plantar fasciitis.
+We have treated everything from rotator cuff injuries and low back pain, to tennis elbow and plantar fasciitis.

 Why do we have to reschedule if I’m late?

-- We have to juggle a pretty packed schedule with the need to spend as much time as possible with each patient.
-When you are even 5-10 mins late, that cuts into the amount of time we have to spend with you and how you recover.
+- We understand that at most doctors’ offices you wait anywhere from 10 mins to a couple of hours before you are seen.
+We find that infuriating too!
+We feel that your time is every bit as valuable as ours, so we make it a point to stay on time.
+We juggle a very full schedule with the need to spend as much time as possible with each patient.
+When you are even 5-10 mins late, that cuts into the amount of time we have to spend with you and get you better.
 In addition, it affects each patient that comes in after you.
-Unlike many other doctors’ offices, we tend to stay on time and we get to spend a good deal of time with each patient.
-This only works however if we all stay on time.
-We understand that things come up, but we ask you to please call us as soon as you know of any schedule change or issue.
-We often have a wait list and we hate to have people in pain when we could have gotten them in for care.
+We don’t feel it is fair to back up every other patient because someone earlier in the day ran late.
+We understand that things come up, but we ask you to please call us as soon as you know of any schedule change or timing issues.
+We almost always have a list of people in pain waiting for appointments and we hate to have people in pain when we could have gotten them in for care.

 Do you take x-rays?